 Throughout Mike’s life, he remained true to his hometown and was a zealous supporter of Detroit, working tirelessly to help it prosper and to bring pride to the city.
 In 1988, Mike and Marian purchased the neglected Fox Theatre and carefully restored it to its original 1928 splendor.

-One year later, they moved their Little Caesars world headquarters from the suburbs into the newly renovated Fox Office Center adjacent to the restored theatre.
+One year later, they moved the Little Caesars world headquarters from the suburbs into the newly renovated Fox Office Center adjacent to the restored theatre.
 This was during a time when many businesses were fleeing the city.
 Restoration of the theatre and renovation of the office building brought new life to the area.
-Currently, the headquarters campus is being expanded with an addition of a new nine-story, 234,000 square foot, Little Caesars Global Resource Center next door to the Fox Theatre.
+Currently, the headquarters campus is being expanded with an addition of a new nine-story, 234,000 square foot building next door to the Fox Theatre.

 The new ballpark enabled Detroit to successfully host the MLB All-Star Game in 2005 and also helped promote Detroit as a tourist destination when the Detroit Tigers hosted the World Series in 2006.
 Mike also encouraged the Ford family to bring the Detroit Lions back to Detroit from the suburbs and build a new stadium right next door to the ballpark by relinquishing a portion of land to make way for the new stadium.
 The new football venue allowed Detroit to host the Super Bowl in 2006.

-Today – true to the vision of Mike and Marian for a bustling downtown area – the Ilitch organization is transforming dozens of blocks of largely underutilized land in Detroit into a special area for everyone in the community to enjoy.
-The District Detroit includes office, retail and residential spaces, as well as the new Little Caesars Arena, home of the Detroit Red Wings and Detroit Pistons, as well as world-class entertainment, music and community events.
+Today – true to Mike and Marian's vision for a bustling downtown area – the Ilitch organization is transforming dozens of blocks of largely underutilized land in Detroit into a special area for everyone in the community to enjoy.
+The District Detroit includes office, retail and residential spaces, as well as the new Little Caesars Arena, home of the Detroit Red Wings and Detroit Pistons, and world-class entertainment, music and community events.

-Among their many contributions to others, the couple established the Little Caesars Love Kitchen in 1985.
+Among his many contributions to others, he established the Little Caesars Love Kitchen in 1985.
 With two trucks on the road to serve those in need, these restaurants on wheels have served more than three million people.